 "How does it look?" she asked.

-She smiled, but then remembered his present, since it seemed they were doing the gift exchange thing now.
+She smiled and remembered his present since it seemed they were doing the gift exchange thing now.

-"Very snazzy," she laughed, but then she shivered a bit.
+"Very snazzy," she laughed before shivering a bit.

-"It's getting late," he stated, shuffling a bit.
+"It's getting late," he stated, shuffling his feet again.